ADHD in Adults

 - Reduce morbidity and mortality through enhanced risk management;

-- Service user involvement and feedback;
+- Service user involvement and feedback is key;

 - Regular evaluation of clinical outcomes.